Thursday, July 26, 2012

 Of course, by forgoing interdependence, we lose the possibility that the whole can ever be greater than the sum of its parts.
 In my last post, I explained that the Beatles were exceptional precisely because they could count on others to handle every little thing unrelated to making music.
 But our desire to see bands get out there and hustle essentially guarantees that none today will be as musically noteworthy as the Beatles.
 Self-reliance, then, isn't just a virtue we highly respect; by default, it's the only virtue that has any chance to distinguish indie rock.

-And this will go on for as long as the generation that started indie rock--my generation, Generation X--can go on.
+And this will go on for as long as the generation that started indie rock, Generation X, can go on.
 But the next generation, the Millennials, might choose to play a different ballgame altogether.

 The big story about Millennials, on the other hand, isn't that they resent their jobs, but that they can't even find jobs.
 Their worst fear is to be forever shunted aside, despite all their qualifications, to make way for those possessing elusive qualities that can't be earned.
 In this light, the notion that pluck and courage should count for more than cultivated talent might suddenly seem a bit more vulgar, while an indie label that prides itself on being run more like a family than a business might look no different than any other institution that favours connections over credentials.